information on safety

 Although experience has been reassuring, FertiGen represents an exciting new field where long-term safety studies are pending.

 But because PRP has already been used in other medical settings with no reported adverse events, your growth factors should remain safe when used in the ovary, too.

 Comfort also comes from the fact that PRP is obtained from the patient’s own platelets.
-Sorry, drug companies.
+Natural, not synthetic.

-In other words, these growth factors are always autologous (i.e., from your own body) and processed fresh, instead of being made synthetically at industrial scale, frozen, packed or shipped away for off-site use.
+In other words, these growth factors are always autologous (i.e., from your own body) and processed fresh, instead of being engineered at industrial scale, frozen, packed or shipped away for off-site use.

 OK, but what about long term risks for tumor or ovarian cancer later?

 There is no evidence suggesting that platelet-derived growth factors increase subsequent risk of developing cancer or any other cell pathology in tissues where it is used — including the ovary.

 Why not?
 Because receptors relevant in PRP treatment are at cell (surface) membranes, not the nucleus.
 So unlike hormones and sex steroids such as estrogen & progesterone which may increase rate of malignant (nuclear) transformation in some women, this effect cannot occur with PRP since the site of its cellular action is different.